 Content and structure

-DWA consists of 34 questions (items) divided into five areas:
+DWA consists of 34 questions (items) linked to ICF codes and divided into five areas:

 - Self-awareness, interests and values.

 - Roles and habits.